FortySevenEffects/serde/README.md

 ## Caveats

-There are rules:

 - Both sending and receiving devices must have the same [endianness](https://en.wikipedia.org/wiki/Endianness).
 - You can only send [Plain Old Data (POD)](https://stackoverflow.com/questions/146452/what-are-pod-types-in-c) objects, nothing allocated or which size is unknown at compile time.
-  The compiler will tell you when this is the case:

 ## Sending / Receiving strings